monkeybird/autimaat/README.md

 patched, without downtime.

-## Openweathermap
+### Openweathermap

-The Openweathermap module provides bindings for some APIs at http://openweathermap.org/api
+The `weather` module provides bindings for some APIs at http://openweathermap.org/api

 This service requires the registration of a free account in order to get a valid API key.
+The API key you receive should be assigned to the `WeatherApiKey` field in the bot profile.

+### Youtube API

+The `url` module uses the `YouTube Data API v3` to fetch playback durations for videos being linked in a channel.
+This API requires the registration of a Google Developer API key at: [https://console.developers.google.com/apis](https://console.developers.google.com/apis)

-The API key you receive should be placed in a file named `openweathermap.cfg` in the profile directory for your bot.
-Its contents are expected to be as follows:
+The API key you receive should be assigned to the `YoutubeApiKey` field in the bot profile.

-	{
-	  "ApiKey": "XXXXXXXX"
-	}

-Where `XXXXXXXX` is the API key you received from the openweathermap site.

 ## Versioning